petersid2022/chip8/README.md

 ## Resources

-If you're interested in learning more about the Chip-8 system check out the following resources:
+If you're interested in learning more about how this emulator works, or about the Chip-8 system in general check out the following resources:

 * [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM): A comprehensive guide to the Chip-8 system.
 * [Chip-8 Wikipedia page](https://en.wikipedia.org/wiki/CHIP-8): General information about the Chip-8 system.
 * [How to write an emulator (CHIP-8 interpreter)](http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/)
 * [Chip 8 Games](https://johnearnest.github.io/chip8Archive/)
+* [go-sdl2](https://github.com/veandco/go-sdl2): The Graphics library used to render the emulator.

 ## TODO

+* Add Sound (Bleeper)
+* Add a config file, so the Rom folder can be altered by the user (i.e. when adding more games).
 * Add the [XO-CHIP](https://johnearnest.github.io/Octo/docs/XO-ChipSpecification.html) extension, which includes:
     1. 7 new opcodes
     2. 16-bit addressing for a total of ~64kb RAM